How to Prepare for a Possible Layoff

 Time Required: A few minutes a week

-You should continually be looking to improve your skills and certifications.
+- You should continually be looking to improve your skills and certifications.
 If you can receive additional training or certification through your current company you should take advantage of that.
-You may receive the job over another candidate who has more years of experience, but is lacking in the certifications or newer computer skills that you job requires.
+You may receive the job over another candidate who has more years of experience but is lacking in the certifications or newer computer skills that your job requires.
 This will also help you to find a higher paying job, as well.

 - Take the lessons you are learning now and apply them to the way you handle money in the future.
-The lessons from a slow economy can help you be more successful financially, if you continue to apply them during good economic times as well.
-Preparing a budget and following it now will help you prepare for a time when money may be more tight in the future.
+The lessons from a slow economy can help you be more successful financially if you continue to apply them during good economic times as well.
+Preparing a budget and following it now will help you prepare for a time when money may be tighter in the future.

 - Emergency Fund